 Persistence is key.
 You want to stay top of mind and be a resource for any questions or concerns.
 But when they stop responding, you’re left wondering what to do next.

-My daughter faced this situation not too long ago with a potential job offer from an executive in a hotel with whom she worked on a project.
+My daughter faced this situation a few years ago with a potential job offer from an executive in a hotel with whom she worked on a project.
 This lady said, “If you’re willing to move to Ft.
 Lauderdale, I’ll hire you on the spot.”
 Jamie had never considered that kind of job or that kind of move before and wanted to learn more about it.
 The executive instructed her to reach out the following week for an in-depth conversation but after sending a few texts, emails and leaving a few voicemails- Jamie received no response.

 Jamie described the feeling as being somewhat like a breakup.
 While they were together, it was great; they laughed, got to know one another, confided in each other, but then, no answer to calls, texts or emails.
 And, like a breakup, my daughter was left wondering if it was something she said?
 Was she being too clingy?
 Why wouldn’t this person respond?
 After all, 3 weeks of silence did send a message.